 292 Summarized, the future of "project controls" is more than likely going to shift to more emphasis

 293 on data collection, data analysis and normalization, data codification, and data mining, all of which 294 require a complete understanding of "Database Management."

-295 Before getting started, we need to ensure that database terminology is known and understood by all.
+295 Before getting started, we need to ensure that all know and understand database terminology.